EULIS Cool Science,Environmental Changes,Natural Science What is the Greenhouse Effect?

 If you’ve ever stepped out of the door on a humid summer evening, you might feel like you’ve stepped onto a hot, humid summer day.
 That’s because the air outside is much warmer than the air inside your home, which is why you feel the humidity.
-The greenhouse effect is the process that warms the surface of the planet earth.
-Some of that heat comes from the sun, but some come from the greenhouse gases emitted by the burning of fossil fuels.
+The greenhouse effect is the process that warms the surface of the planet Earth.
+Some of that heat comes from the sun, but some comes from the greenhouse gases emitted by the burning of fossil fuels.

 What Is the Cause of the Greenhouse Effect?